Seopftware/TIL/AWS/aws-architecture-master(2).md

 	- Unmount the RAID Array
 	- Shutting down the associated EC2 instance

 ### 33. Create An AMI - Lab

+#### Snapshots of Root Device Volumes
+- To create a snapshot for Amazon EBS volumes that serve as root devices, you should stop the instance before taking the snapshot.

+#### Volumes vs Snapshots - Security
+- Snapshots of encrypted volumes are encrypted automatically.
+- Volumes restored from encrypted snapshots are encrypted automatically.
+- You can share snapshots, but only if they are unencrypted.
+	- These snapshots can be shared with other AWS accounts or made public

 ### 34. AMI's - EBS Root Volumes vs Instance Store

+#### You can select your AMI based on
+- Region (see Region and Availability Zones)
+- Operating system
+- Architecture (32-bit or 64-bit)
+- Launch Permissions
+- Storage for the Root Device (Root Device Volume)
+	- Instance Store (EPHEMERAL STORAGE)
+	- EBS Backed Volumes

+#### EBS vs Instance Store
+- All AMIs are categorized as either backed by Amazon EBS or backed by instance store.
+- For EBS Volumes: The root device for an instance launched from the AMI is an Amazon EBS volume created from an Amazon EBS snapshot.
+- For Instance Store Volumes: The root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.

+#### EBS vs Instance Store - Exam Tips
+- Instance Store Volumes are sometimes called Ephemeral Storage.
+- Instance Store Volumes cannot be stopped.
+If the underlying host fails, you will lose your data.
+- EBS backed instances can be stopped.
+You will not lose the data on this instance if it is stopped.
+- You can reboot both, you will not lose your data.
+- By default, both ROOT volumes will be deleted on termination, however with EBS volumes, you can tell AWS to keep the root device volume.

+### 35. Load Balancing Theory